profreagan/quickdbtdemo/siggard_core#5instructions.md

 ![alt text](oliverdimmodel.png)

 - Oliver’s transaction data is stored in the 5360_Oliver database.
 Access this database by using the following credentials:
-     - a.
-Username: 5360_student
+     - Username: 5360_student
-     - b.
-Password: datawarehousing
+     - Password: datawarehousing

 ## Assignment ##